pyOpenSci/python-package-guide/CONTRIBUTING.md

 width: 80%
 alt: Pull requests tab in GitHub
 ---
 An image showing how to navigate to the pull requests tab in GitHub.
+The pull requests tab is highlighted with a red rectangle.
 ```

 2. Click on the "New pull request" button.